saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/Facility.md

 ## Explanation

-- **facilityId, facilityTypeId, facilityName:** Same as before, representing the retail store.
-- **products:** An array containing details of each product.
 - **productId, productTypeId, productName:** Basic product information.
 - **productFacility:** Details about the product's association with the facility.
   - **minimumStock:** Minimum stock level to maintain at the facility.
   - **reorderQuantity:** Quantity to reorder when stock falls below the minimum.
   - **daysToShip:** Estimated shipping time from the facility.
 - **productFacilityLocations:** An array specifying where the product is stored within the facility.
   - **locationSeqId:** The location's unique identifier.
   - **minimumStock:** Minimum stock level to maintain at this specific location.
   - **moveQuantity:** Quantity to move when stock at this location falls below the minimum.